AdenreleO/AdenreleO/README.md

 <h2> 🔍 What I Do Today </h2>
 In my current role, I focus on:

-- Cleaning, preparing, and analyzing data to support business and operational decisions
+- Cleaning, preparing, and analyzing data to support business and operational decisionss.
 - Building dashboards and reports using Power BI and Excel
 - Improving manual reporting and tracking processes through automation and workflow redesign
 - Working with structured datasets to generate clear, actionable insights